AV-EMO-Reasoning: Benchmarking Emotional Reasoning Capabilities in Omni-modal LLMS with Audio-visual Cues

 \section{Introduction}

-Human communication relies on more than the words we say.
-Tone of voice, emotional prosody, and timing shape meaning in speech \cite{quinto2013emotional, mullennix2002effects}.
-Facial expressions, gaze, and head motion often reveal information even when the voice is flat or ambiguous \cite{busso2004analysis}.
-Although large language models (LLMs) have advanced rapidly \cite{brown2020language}, and spoken dialogue models (SDMs) \cite{fang2024llama, xie2024mini, wang2024freeze, zeng2024glm, defossez2024moshi} now have the ability to parse linguistic content and some acoustic emotion cues, real interactions unfold across modalities and over time.
-The emotional states of a speaker could change within a conversation.
-For instance, smiles can accompany apologies, and silence can speak louder than words.
+Human communication encompasses more than the words we say.
+Speech meaning is fundamentally shaped by vocal tone, emotional prosody, and temporal dynamics \cite{quinto2013emotional, mullennix2002effects}.
+When auditory cues are flat or ambiguous, non-verbal signals such as facial expressions, gaze, and head motion often provide the necessary context to decode a speaker's intent \cite{busso2004analysis}.
+While Large Language Models (LLMs) \cite{brown2020language} and Spoken Dialogue Models (SDMs) \cite{fang2024llama, xie2024mini, wang2024freeze, zeng2024glm, defossez2024moshi} have made significant strides in parsing linguistic content and basic acoustic affect, they often overlook the fluid, cross-modal nature of real world interaction.
+Emotional states are not static; they shift dynamically throughout a conversation.
+For instance, a smile may accompany apologies, and facial expressions can convey critical information during silence.
 Capturing, tracking, and responding to these subtle shifts across both voice and face is essential for building modern systems that are intuitive, natural, and empathetic.